kubernetes-sigs/external-dns/docs/tutorials/azure.md

 NOTE: make sure the pod is restarted whenever you make a configuration change.

+## Throttling

+If the ExternalDNS managed zones list doesn't change frequently, set `--azure-zones-cache-duration` (zones list cache time-to-live) to a larger value.
+Note that zones list cache can be disabled with `--azure-zones-cache-duration=0s`.

 ## Ingress used with ExternalDNS

 This deployment assumes that you will be using nginx-ingress.
 When using nginx-ingress do not deploy it as a Daemon Set.
 This causes nginx-ingress to write the Cluster IP of the backend pods in the ingress status.loadbalancer.ip property which then has external-dns write the Cluster IP(s) in DNS vs. the nginx-ingress service external IP.